-By Julie Cummings • February 04, 2016•Ms. JD, Writers in Residence, Law School, Pre-Law, Other Law School Issues, Features, Advice on Passing the Bar Exam
+By Julie Cummings • February 04, 2016•Ms. JD, Writers in Residence, Law School, Pre-Law, Other Law School Issues, Features, Bar Exam

 Flying across the Alabama countryside, just above the treetops, balmy breezes blow into the helicopter cockpit.
 Puffy white clouds adorn the blue sky.
 Gently rolling hills and tree-lined river valleys crisscross the landscape.
 The afternoon is beautiful, the mood peaceful.